Terms & Conditions

 4.5.
 Customized system updates

-Customized updates are any requests that are out of the initial Services specifications and are considered a Change Request.
+Customized updates are any requests that are outside of the initial Services specifications and are considered a Change Request.

 4.6.
 Change Requests